 Interviewer: And it sounds like it's a little bit of a team effort at times because it sounds like there could be a lot of underlying causes of falls.
 Who are some other professionals you might want to go to?
 Like if it's a vision thing obviously you're going to want to go to an eye professional right?
 Are there other healthcare professionals that people would want to look into depending on their situation?

 Dr. Sanders: Like you said if it's a vision problem then going to an optometrist or ophthalmologist to make sure that that's not contributing.
-Things like cataracts or macular degeneration can be common contributors for falls.
+Things like cataracts or macular degeneration can be common contributors to falls.
 The other specialist that I tend to think of is neurology.
 Especially if there's an underlying neurological disorder like a previous stroke or Parkinson's disease or a Parkinson's-like disorder that is going to increase a patient's risk for falling.

 The other thing that is really important to mention is that if you have a fall that is associated with loss of consciousness that takes us down a completely different pathway in terms of trying to think about falls.
 And so that's really important to mention to your primary care physician.
 And then oftentimes that will end up resulting in a referral to cardiology.